matheusbosc/Matheus-Game-Dev-Utilities/README.md

 ## Scene Manager & Loading Screen
 Load your scenes and sync your data with ease using the Scene Manager and display progress through a highly customizable loading screen.
 Load scenes asynchronously and initialize your scenes while tracking load progress.

+## Example
+To view the example without much setup, clone this repository and just click play.